Jmack66/rudder/README.md

 ## Features

-- currently only supports PrusaSlicer and SuperSlicer
+- Currently only supports PrusaSlicer and SuperSlicer
 - Track print jobs and their outcomes
 - Monitor print parameters and changes
 - Log maintenance events